astronomer/docs/astro/deployment-file-reference.md

         workload_identity: astro-native-magnify-8566@proj.iam.gserviceaccount.com
 ```

-See the following topics to learn about each section in the file.
+The following sections describe each section in the file.

 ### `deployment.environment_variables`